 Under new Government law from 18 September, it is now mandatory for hospitality venues to obtain customer/visitor/staff records to support the Test and Trace system.
 If businesses do not comply they can be fined up to £4,000.
-Bookings systems will be able to help track contact details and the Government is working on publishing more details on data protection legislation shortly.
-Gathering of data must comply with GDPR (current data protection law)– see the full guidance from ICO here.
+Bookings systems will be able to help track contact details and gathering of data must comply with GDPR (current data protection law)– see the full guidance from ICO here.
 Main areas to consider are:

 - Only collect the minimum amount of information necessary for contact tracing (full name, date and time of visit and email or telephone number)

 - Keep customers informed as to why you are collecting their data using a privacy notice

 - Protect the data by nominating one staff member to have access to it